-The challenge is not understanding JCA.
+The challenge isn't understanding JCA.

 • How do you ensure JCA thinking is visible at the moments when key asset decisions are being shaped?